Joseph McNeil: Early life and education

+Greensboro civil rights sit-ins

-After high school graduation, McNeil's family moved to New York City to seek better job opportunities.
-In the fall, McNeil entered North Carolina Agricultural and Technical State University on a full scholarship.
-A stark contrast from the more open northern society, McNeil found it difficult living in the segregated south.
-It was at North Carolina A&T where McNeil met three other freshmen: Ezell Blair Jr., Franklin McCain, and David Richmond, and the four would later become known as the Greensboro Four.
-The four gravitated towards each other because they lived on the same floor of the dormitory and shared similar interests.
+While attending North Carolina A&T, McNeil met three other freshmen – Ezell Blair Jr., Franklin McCain, and David Richmond – who gravitated towards one another because they lived on the same floor of the dormitory and shared similar interests.
+The four would later become known as the Greensboro Four.
 After attending a concert with his friends, McNeil snapped into action because he watched several members of the audience being inconsiderate and arrogant.
 It was at that moment that McNeil and his peers wanted to act in response to the unacceptable behavior observed at the concert.
 McNeil began to check out and read several books on propaganda and projection of ideas from the library, one, in particular, was The New Negro.

-It is often believed that McNeil and his peers were inspired by Gandhi, however, McNeil said, “I’m not nonviolent.
-I’m an agnostic.
-I see the need for strong religious identification in this thing [Civil Rights Movement] and the work of religious leaders.”
-McNeil would pray and attend church because the church was the rallying point of the movement and it is a rallying point today.
+It is often believed that McNeil and his peers were inspired by Gandhi, however, McNeil said, "I'm not nonviolent.
+I'm an agnostic.
+I see the need for strong religious identification in this thing [Civil Rights Movement] and the work of religious leaders."
+McNeil would pray and attend church because the church was the rallying point of the movement, and it is a rallying point today.
 Gandhi's ways were expedient, and they were the only thing that McNeil and others in the Civil Rights Movement could do.
 The people acting in the Civil Rights Movement could not afford to be violent because it would blow the image that the movement was trying to project.

-Joseph McNeil was a member of the Reserve Officer Training Corps (ROTC) at North Carolina A&T. ROTC taught McNeil a different type of leadership: things are done methodically, there is an objective, and most importantly, you follow.
+McNeil was a member of the Reserve Officer Training Corps (ROTC) at North Carolina A&T. ROTC taught McNeil a different type of leadership: things are done methodically, there is an objective, and most importantly, you follow.
 If one is ever going to lead, then one must follow.
 McNeil and the rest of the Greensboro Four heavily relied on the students in ROTC to provide the mobilization concepts, attend meetings, and negotiate.
 People within the local community, ministers, and undertakers came together to support the movement.
 McNeil's most memorable memory was that if he needed bail money for going to jail, that various African American Greensboro citizens would offer to put up their land as bail.
-McNeil and his peers didn't need much money because they would just need money to make a picket sign.
-The fact that McNeil and his peers were students, their needs were simple since they had shelter, food, and could take risks that others couldn't.
+McNeil and his peers did not need much money because they would just need money to make a picket sign.
+Given that McNeil and his peers were students, their needs were simple, since they had shelter and food, and could take risks that others could not take.